Jim Webber, TweetChief Scientist at Neo Technology and Co-Author of "REST in Practice"

 Biography: Jim Webber

 Dr. Jim Webber is Chief Scientist with Neo Technology the company behind the popular open source graph database Neo4j, where he works on graph database server technology and writes open source software.
-Jim is interested in using big graphs like the Web for building distributed systems, which led him to being a co-author on the book REST in Practice, having previously written Developing Enterprise Web Services - An Architect's Guide.
+Jim loves graph data and is a keen student of graph theory and hacks on distributed systems.
+He's a co-author on the book REST in Practice, having previously written Developing Enterprise Web Services - An Architect's Guide.
 Jim is an active speaker, presenting regularly around the world.
-His blog is located at http://jimwebber.org and he often tweets Jim Webber @jimwebber.

 - Neo4j Fundamentals and Architecture

 - Solutions architecture: using Neo4j in large systems